WeCanCodeIT/CSlides/src/fundamentals/arrays/index.md

 - Lets look at two methods which will make our coding more efficient and clean.

-- split` is the first of the two methods we will discuss.
+- `Split` is the first of the two methods we will discuss.

-- Split allows us to split a sentence into an array of `String`s.
+- Split allows us to split a sentence into an array of `string`s.

-- Split accepts one argument, which is the delimiter it should use to split the `String`.
+- Split accepts one argument, which is the delimiter it should use to split the `string`.

 - Examples of delimiters are as follows: . , ;  ? + -

-## Lets dive deeper
+## Let's dive deeper

 - The <mark>Split</mark> method splits a collection of words based on a delimiter(s) and inserts each word into an array as an element.